Santo Stefano in Bologna: all you have to know to enhance your visit

 Little warm light filters through the alabaster windows.

-And you can see remains of mosaics, capitals and fragments of Romanesque-Lombard frescoes.
+You can see remains of mosaics, capitals and fragments of Romanesque-Lombard frescoes.

 But who were Vitale and Agricola?